(L to R): Kyle Chucka, Jeff Smith, Ryan Schroeder, Ryne Greenwood, Livio Bolzon, David Schwartz, Ryan Zagar, Brandon Biondo

 To sum it up, the hand that releases the ball has to be the same hand, the bowler cannot switch hands.
 If anyone needs any more clarification, please let me know.

 October 21 marks the 8th anniversary of JBST’s first ever tournament.
 We started with 10 entries and awarded $250 in scholarships.
 Since then we have had 837 bowlers from 215 different cities representing 9 states, 4417 entries, awarded $152,015 in scholarships, and 217 Junior Gold spots.
-So far this season, we had 3 events, 250 entries, awarded $7,835 in scholarships, and 21 Junior Gold spots.
+After 3 events this season, we had 250 entries, awarded $7,835 in scholarships, and 21 Junior Gold spots.

 Please note that proof of average is needed at time of checkout for all handicap division bowlers.

 I would like to thank the photographer, Christina Warren, for taking time out of her busy schedule to help us.
-I should be getting the pictures soon.
+I should be getting more pictures.
 If anyone is interested in seeing the pictures, please contact me to schedule a time to meet.
 If anyone is interested in having Christina take pictures again at our events, please let me know. – Chris